wwaihoe/NBA-player-tracker-app/README.md

 # NBA-player-tracker-app
- Simple favourite NBA player tracker site in React
+ Simple favourite NBA player tracker site UI in React

  First React app to learn about the basics of React and Bootstrap